all-birds birds

 Habitat and Range

-They can be found through out most of the U.S. and Canada.
-Preferred habitat is open forests, orchard, river groves and backyards with trees and shrubbery.
+They can be found year-round throughout most of the U.S. and Canada.
+Preferred habitat is open forests, orchard, river groves, and backyards with trees, and shrubbery.

-Photo taken by Keith Lee using a Canon EOS Digital Rebel camera and a 300 zoom lens.
+Photo by Keith Lee.
+The camera I use is the Canon EOS 40D and a 70-300 zoom lens.

 Nesting and Breeding

-Downy Woodpeckers breed in woodlands, orchards, and parks with scattered trees.
+Downy Woodpeckers breed in woodlands, orchards, and parks with scattered trees from April to July.

-Both birds work together to excavate a cavity 10 to15 inches deep with an entrance hole of about 2 ˝ inches.
+Both birds work together to excavate a cavity 10 to 15 inches deep with an entrance hole of about 2 ½ inches.
 The nest hole will usually be in a tree trunk or limb, often on the underside of a limb.

 Both birds will incubate 3 to 6 small white glossy eggs for around two weeks.
 They only have one brood but will replace lost clutches of eggs.
-Both adults will feed the young, which will climb to the entrance in around 17 days and leave the nest in 30 days.
-The young will rely on the adults for another two weeks.
+Both adults will feed the young, which will climb to the entrance in around 17 days, and leave the nest in 30 days.
+The young birds will rely on the adults for another two weeks.
+Downy woodpeckers are generally year round residents.

 Food and Feeding

 About 75 percent of their diet is animal matter mostly of harmful insects such as beetles, caterpillars, ants, and weevils.
-In addition to this they eat fruits, seeds and nuts.
-They can be attracted to both suet and seed feeders.
-Beef suet is preferred, but they will also come for cracked corn, sunflower seeds doughnuts and fruit.
+These friendly birds are likely to forage for insects in trees next to your house. they also eat fruits, seeds, and nuts.
+They can be attracted to both suet, and seed feeders.
+Beef suet is preferred, but they will also come for cracked corn, sunflower seeds, doughnuts, and fruit.

-Like most birds that visit backyards food, cover and water will attract them.
-Downies do not drink at birdbaths as often as other birds so food and cover are a priority.
+downy woodpecker Like most birds that visit backyards, food, cover, and water will attract them.
+Downy Woodpeckers do not drink at birdbaths as often as other birds so food and cover are a priority.

 For more on food and feeding click here.